ndcbe/controls/Syllabus.md

 - Stability/eigenvalue analysis
 - State estimation
 - Optimization
+- Probability theory or stochastic modeling/analysis (this is more complicated than deterministic modeling so it counts as a separate item)
 - Data analysis, e.g., regression, uncertainty quantification
-- Explore a numerical method, statitical method, or algorithm not taught in CBE 20258
+- Explore a numerical method, statistical method, or algorithm not taught in CBE 20258
 - Use the TCLab hardware
 - Use data or a computer/mathematical model from another project, research, or class (with permission from the other instructor or research supervisor)
+- Reproduce a mathematical/computer model from literature OR take a mathematical/computer model from literature (e.g., code is published) and perform a new analysis
+- Convert a textbook problem from a previous course into a homework problem, similar to Homework 1 or Homework 2, that reinforces key skills from this course (or CBE 20258)
 - Use methods/concepts from CBE 30338 not listed above

 The three project deliverables are described below and deadlines are given in the [](./Schedule.md).